-It's highly likely that there are two things responsible for the dry hair epidemic.
-First up, the harsh weather conditions.
-It isn't just your skin that feels the damaging effects of the sun, even in winter; UV rays are able to penetrate hair strands, zapping the proteins which give hair its elasticity and bounce.
+It's highly likely that there are two things responsible for the dry hair epidemic this summer.
+First up, the various scorching heatwaves.
+It isn't just your skin that feels the damaging effects of the sun; UV rays are able to penetrate hair strands, zapping the proteins which give hair its elasticity and bounce.
 Add to that our affinity for trending hair colours like hair frosting, glowlights and golden hour balayage — all of which enlist bleach — and it's safe to say that more of us are dealing with strawlike strands.

 When it comes to breathing life back into dry, damaged hair, beauty editors and colourists tend to gravitate towards a handful of go-to products.
 The most famous is arguably Olaplex No.3 Hair Perfector (a bond-building treatment).
 You might also have seen buzz around K18 (a leave-in, repairing hair mask) as well as Color Wow Money Masque, not to mention Aldi's viral Bonded haircare range.
 Now there's another exciting bond-repairing hair product vying for your attention and it already has a professional following.